Why Ad Creative is critical…

 For Agencies and Client Expectations

-Agencies will constantly need to work on improving processes with clients, with campaign and team management, and above all, with creative analysis, development, and testing.
+Agencies will constantly need to work on improving processes with clients, with the campaign and team management, and above all, with creative analysis, development, and testing.
 Workflow optimization results in better ROI — a lot better ROI.

-“Has User Acquisition Advertising Become Easier, or More Complex?”
+“Has User Acquisition Advertising Become Easier or More Complex?”